dilyn-corner/KISS-kde/README.md

     *  The goal is that we can drop `mozjs` - it's the only package which requires `mozjs` and it means we can also drop `nspr`, which I have been to lazy to make coincide 'cleanly' with `community/nss`.
+    *  The currently milestone is now to fix one of the patches we're using in `polkit` to  drop `mozjs`; we basically need to get rid of innetgr from the code so we drop our `musl` patch (which Rich Felker does not approve of).

 - [x] Enable a login-manager
     - [x] Bundle a default theme (breeze)